 Harvard professor Avi Loeb believes he's found fragments of alien technology

-CAMBRIDGE, Mass. - Harvard professor Avi Loeb believes he may have found fragments of alien technology from a meteor that landed in the waters off of Papua New Guinea in 2014.
+CAMBRIDGE - Harvard professor Avi Loeb believes he may have found fragments of alien technology from a meteor that landed in the waters off of Papua, New Guinea in 2014.

 Loeb and his team just brought the materials back to Harvard for analysis.
-The U.S. Space Command can confirm with almost near certainty, 99.999%, that it came from another solar system.
+The U.S. Space Command confirmed with almost near certainty, 99.999%, that the material came from another solar system.
 The government gave Loeb a 10 km (6.2 mile) radius of where it may have landed.

-Their calculations allowed them to chart a potential path of the meteor.
-Those calculations happened to carve a path right through the projected 10 km range that came from the US government.
-Loeb and his crew took a boat out there called the Silver Star.
-The ship took numerous passes along and around the projected path.
-The researchers combed the ocean floor by attaching a sled full of magnets to their boat.
+Their calculations allowed them to chart the potential path of the meteor.
+Those calculations happened to carve a path right through the same projected 10 km range that came from the U.S. government.
+Loeb and his crew took a boat called the Silver Star out to the area.
+The ship took numerous passes along and around the meteor's projected path.
+Researchers combed the ocean floor by attaching a sled full of magnets to their boat.

-Their composition analysis showed that the spherules are made of 84% iron, 8% silicon, 4% magnesium and 2% titanium, plus trace elements.
+An analysis of the composition showed that the spherules are made of 84% iron, 8% silicon, 4% magnesium, and 2% titanium, plus trace elements.
 They are sub-millimeter in size.
 The crew found 50 of them in total.

 He likens the situation to any of the Voyager spacecrafts launched by NASA.